pratik-choudhari/docker-guide/markdown_files/docker_file.md

     <pre>- CMD &lt;COMMAND&gt; (shell form)
 - CMD ["EXECUTABLE", "PARAM1", "PARAM2"] (exec form)
 - CMD ["PARAM1", "PARAM2"] (entrypoint default args)</pre>
     <code>CMD</code> command is used to provide default arguments for <code>ENTRYPOINT</code> instruction.
 It is used by docker only if no additional arguments are provided while running the docker container.
-The main reason <code>CMD</code> is used is to provide some default arguments in the case where user does not specify any.
+The main reason <code>CMD</code> is used, is to provide some default arguments in the case where user does not specify any.
 If a user specifies multiple CMD instructions, only the last instruction will be executed by docker.<br>
     Example:
     <ul>
     <li><code>CMD ["echo", "linux is the best"]</code> (executes a command)</li>
-    <li><code>CMD ["-c", "100", "--nodes", "5"]</code> (provides default arguments)</li>
+    <li><code>CMD ["-c", "100", "--nodes", "5"]</code> (provides default arguments to ENTRYPOINT command)</li>
     </ul>
 </li>
 <li>